emileferreira/nvim-strict/README.md

 # nvim-strict

-Strictly enforce configurable, best-practice code style with this Neovim plugin.
+Strict, native code style formatting Neovim plugin.
 Expose deep nesting, overlong lines, trailing whitespace, trailing empty lines, todos and inconsistent indentation.

 ![nvim-strict demo](demo.png)

 Strict (or nvim-strict) is an all-Lua wrapper for a collection of regular expressions which combine to provide lightweight, IDE-like code style hints and formatting.
+Strict is language agnostic; it highlights and formats properties common to all programming languages.
+It pairs well with the Neovim LSP client for language-specific code formatting with strict and configurable code style formatting.

 ## Features